-In 2022/23 38 children went from not attending school to doing so regularly.
+In 2023/24, 42 children went from not attending school to regular attendance.
+As some of children would have earned the minimum wage without attending school, a deadweight of 20% is used.

-As some of children would also have earned the minimum wage without attending school, a deadweight of 20% is used.
 Some of the children who move out of the hostels will continue studying for various degrees.

-In 2022/23, one girl studied for a Diploma in Hospitality and Hotel management, while six boys pursued diplomas in Automobile Engineering and Animation, where four of them were former Boys' Hostel residents.
+In 2023/24, two girls studied for a Diploma in Hospitality and Hotel management, while eight boys pursued diplomas in Automobile Engineering and Animation, where one girl and six boys were former residents at LittleBig-Help's Hostels.
 The financial value of the degrees is the children's expected salary after job placement.

 The expected return to not being undernourished is a 23% increase in the per capita national income.
 This is based on a study of hunger reduction in India2.
 As this measure indirectly includes the return to education through hunger reduction, the financial value of hunger reduction only represents the additional value to return to education.
-It this case that is 17,2% of the per capita national income of INR 172.00013.
+It this case that is 17,2% of the per capita national income of INR 172,00013.

-The calculated total net value of the financial outcome is DKK 257,882.
+The calculated total net value of the financial outcome is DKK 308,197.

 Thus, the activities performed by LittleBigHelp have created positive value for children in the evaluation period.
-Lind Foundation Outcome | Social outcome